-112. The Ministry of Environment and Forests had not given environment clearance of Narmada Sagar and Sardar Sarovar Dam despite all discussions which had taken place.
+- 82. The Ministry of Environment and Forests had not given environmental clearance of Narmada Sagar and Sardar Sarovar Dam despite all discussions which had taken place.
 The documents filed along with the affidavit of Shri P.K.
-Roy, Under Secretary, Prime Minister's Office dated 27 April 2000 indicate that there was difference of opinion with regard to the grant of environmental clearance between the Ministry of Water Resources and the Ministry of Environment and Forests.
+Roy, Under Secretary, Prime Minister's Office dated 27th April, 2000 indicate that there was difference of opinion with regard to the grant of environmental clearance between the Ministry of Water Resources and the Ministry of Environment & Forests.
 This led to the matter being referred to the Prime Minister's Secretariat for clearance at the highest level.
-A note dated 20 November 1986 prepared by the Ministry of Water Resources was forwarded to the Prime Minister's Secretariat as well as to the Ministry of Environment and Forests after dealing with the environmental aspects relating to rehabilitation, catchment area treatment, command area development, compensatory afforestation, flora and fauna.
+A note dated 20th November, 1986 prepared by the Ministry of Water Resources was forwarded to the Prime Minister Secretariat as well as to the Ministry of Environment and Forests after dealing with the environmental aspects relating to rehabilitation, catchment area treatment, command area development, compensatory afforestation, flora and fauna.
 This note indicated that there were two options with regard to the clearance of the said project.
 One was to await for two to three years for the completion of the operational plans and other detailed studies and the second option was that the project should be given the necessary clearance subject to the stipulation with regard to the action to be taken in connection with various environmental aspects and appropriate monitoring arrangements to ensure that the actions were taken in a time bound manner.
 The Ministry of Water Resources recommended that it should be possible to give environmental clearance of the project and ensure that the conditions are properly met through a process of clear assignment of responsibility and frequent monitoring.
-The modus operandi for instituting a monitoring system could be discussed at the meeting.

-113. On 26 November, a meeting took place which was attended, inter alia, by the Secretary, Ministry of Water Resources, the Secretary, Ministry of Environment and Forests, the Additional Secretary, Prime Minister Secretariat and representatives of the Governments of Madhya Pradesh and Gujarat regarding the environmental aspects of the Narmada Sagar and Sardar Sarovar Project.
-The minutes of the meeting, inter alia, disclosed 'it was decided that the Government of Gujarat would identify lands for allocation to the project affected persons of Madhya Pradesh within a specified period of time.
-The meeting also envisaged the arrangement of a monitoring and enforcement authority to monitor the project and to ensure that the actions on the environmental aspects proceed according to the schedule and pari passu with the rest of the project'.
-The authority was not to be mainly an advisory one but was to be given executive powers of enforcement including power to order stoppage of construction activity in the event of its being of the opinion that there was a lack of progress in action on the environment front
+The modus operandi for instituting a monitoring system could be discussed at the meeting. - 83.
+On 26th November, 1986, a meeting took place which was attended, inter alia, by the Secretary, Ministry of Water Resources, Secretary, Ministry of Environment & Forests, Additional Secretary, Prime Minister Secretariat and representatives of the Governments of Madhya Pradesh and Gujarat regarding the environmental aspects of the Narmada Sagar and Sardar Sarovar Project.
+The minutes of the meeting, inter alia, disclosed "it was decided that the Government of Gujarat would identify lands for allocation to the project affected persons of Madhya Pradesh within a specified period of time.
+The meeting also envisaged the arrangement of a Monitoring and Enforcement Authority to monitor the project and to ensure that the actions on the environmental aspects proceed according to the schedule and pari passu with the rest of the project".
+This Authority was not to be mainly a advisory one but was to be given executive powers of enforcement including the power to order stoppage of construction activity in the event of its being of the opinion that there was lack of progress in action on the environmental front.

-114. On 19 December 1986, the Secretary, Ministry of Environment and Forests sent to the Secretary to the Prime Minister a combined note on the environmental aspects of both the projects, namely Narmada Sagar and Sardar Sarovar Project.
+84. On 19th December, 1986, the Secretary, Ministry of Environment and Forests sent to the Secretary to the Prime Minister a combined note on the environmental aspects of both the projects, namely, Narmada Sagar and Sardar Sarovar Project.
 In this note, it was, inter alia, stated that there was absence and inadequacy on some important environmental aspects even though the Sardar Sarovar Project was in a fairly advance stage of preparedness.
-The note also recommended the establishment of the Narmada Management Authority with adequate powers and teeth to ensure that the Environment Management Plan did not remain only on paper but was implemented; and implemented pari passu with engineering and other works.
+The note also recommended the establishment of the Narmada Management Authority with adequate powers and teeth to ensure that the Environmental Management Plan did not remain only on paper but was implemented; and implemented pari passu with engineering and other works.
 In the end, in the note, it was stated as follows: